Culinary Academy

 This is for you if:

-- You’re already hosting and want to elevate your food, systems, and presentation
+- You are working as a host and want to elevate your food, systems, and presentation

-- You’re considering a restaurant path and want real kitchen rhythm + strong fundamentals
+- You are aspiring toward restaurant or private-chef work and need real kitchen rhythm with strong fundamentals

 Next steps